-The Sunshine Coast, in Queensland’s south east, is, as you would suppose, drenched in sunshine with beaches galore to keep tourists and students in search of some downtime happy.
-In fact, its climate and natural beauty have resulted in a growing tourism industry, which is a good thing for all the students at the Sunshine Coast Institute of TAFE who are enrolled in tourism and hospitality courses.
-Other students who are smiling at the burgeoning opportunities in their industries include those in retail, catering, IT, construction, aviation, and the creative arts, like graphic design.
+The Sunshine Coast, in Queensland’s south-east, is, as you would expect, drenched in sunlight, and scattered with some of the world’s best surfing beaches, attracting tourists and students alike to this famed stretch of coast.
+In fact, its climate and natural beauty have resulted in a growing tourism industry, which is a good thing for all the students at the TAFE Queensland East Coast, who are currently enrolled in tourism and hospitality courses.

 Let’s see what else the Sunshine Coast has to offer TAFE students.